 - Skin exams – know the warning signs, and find more information here.

-- Testicular exam – complete regular testicular exams, contact Dr. Remington and Laura if you have any questions or concerns.
+- Testicular exam – complete regular testicular exams, contact your doctor or PA if you have any questions or concerns.

 - Breast exam – current the Canadian Task Force of Preventative Medicine says “We recommend not advising women to routinely practice breast self-examination”, this means that regular mammograms are the best way to screen for breast cancer at this time.